Nenad Begović

-Nenad Begović (Ненад Беговић; born January 6, 1980) is a Serbian former football player who played in the First League of Serbia and Montenegro, Second League of Serbia and Montenegro, Ligue 1, Kazakhstan Premier League, Russian Premier League, Azerbaijan Premier League, Israeli Premier League, Canadian Soccer League, Serbian First League, and the Indonesia Super League.
+Nenad Begović (Ненад Беговић; born January 6, 1980) is a Serbian retired football player who played in the First League of Serbia and Montenegro, Second League of Serbia and Montenegro, Ligue 1, Kazakhstan Premier League, Russian Premier League, Azerbaijan Premier League, Israeli Premier League, Canadian Soccer League, Serbian First League, and the Indonesia Super League.

 Career

 Club career

 Begović began his career in the First League of FR Yugoslavia with OFK Beograd and had stints with FK Radnički Beograd, and OFK Mladenovac.
 In 2005, he went abroad to France to play in the Ligue 2 with FC Sète 34.
 The following year he played with NK Interblock, and FC Baulmes.
 In 2007, he signed with FC Kairat of the Kazakhstan Premier League, and he had a stint in Russia with FC Luch Vladivostok.
 He also played with F.C.
 Ashdod, and Simurq PIK in the Israeli Premier League, and Azerbaijan Premier League.

 In 2010, he went overseas to Canada to sign with Brantford Galaxy of the Canadian Soccer League.
 In his debut season he helped Brantford win their first CSL Championship.
 In 2012, he signed with rivals London City, and was appointed club captain.
 During his time with London he helped the club reach the postseason in 2013 for the first time since the 2000 season.
 After the conclusion of the CSL season he returned to Serbia to sign with FK Zemun of the Serbian First League.
 In 2015, he signed with PSM Makassar of the Indonesia Super League.